idun-project/idun-cpem/README.md

 ## Getting Started

-You can install this software on your idun-cartridge using the following pacman command from the Linux prompt: `sudo pacman -Sy idun-cpem".
+You can install this software on your idun-cartridge using the following pacman command from the Linux prompt: `sudo pacman -Sy idun-cpem`.
 You also need the "cpm.app" that is part of the cartridge project.
 This is included from v1.2.1 of idun-cartridge onward.

 You can launch directly into CPem from the Commodore BASIC prompt using the command `go "cpm"`.
 You can also start CPem from the idun-shell by simply typing `cpm`.